top of page

 Try reducing caffeine, switching to warm lubricating teas, or continue with your nourishing homemade hot cocoa in lieu of caffeine.

-The most important part to remember is...
+The most important piece to remember is...

 How do you feel after you consume caffeine?